matth-x/MicroOcpp/README.md

 ## Usage guide

-Please take `OneConnector_EVSE.ino` (in the `examples/OneConnector-EVSE/` folder) as starting point for you first project.
-It is an integration of a simple GPIO-based charger with one connector.
-See `OneConnector_HW_integration.ino` in which the charger functions are mapped onto the OCPP library to get a feeling for how to use this library in practice.
+Please take `examples/ESP/main.cpp` as the starting point for you first project.
+It is a minimal example which shows how to establish an OCPP connection and how to start and stop charging sessions.
 In this guide, I give a brief overview of the key concepts.

 - To get the library running, you have to install all dependencies (see the list below).